Best DataRoma Alternatives

 Free basic access; Professional from $24.99/month

 Fintel focuses on institutional ownership data and goes deeper than most alternatives.
-It tracks 13F filings, 13D/G activist positions, short interest data, insider transactions, and options flow — all in one platform.
-If you want to understand not just what funds are buying but also the short-selling and activist angles, Fintel is the most complete institutional data source.
+It tracks 13F filings, 13D/G activist positions, short interest data, insider transactions, and options flow — all in one platform, with clean data export and screening capabilities layered on top.
+If you want to understand not just what funds are buying but also the short-selling and activist angles, Fintel is the most complete institutional data source on this list, and its options flow data adds a dimension pure 13F trackers don't offer at all.
+Free basic access gets you started, with Professional access from $24.99/month for the full dataset.
+The tradeoff is focus: Fintel isn't built around the 'guru' narrative style DataRoma is known for, so the data-heavy interface takes real time to learn if you're coming from a simpler, story-driven portfolio tracker.

 Pros